Ledgerback/DGSF/Grants/ESP--Small_Grants.md

 - **Think broader:** how does your project connect to, complement and enable the work of others?
 How can you make sure your work stays relevant and has a sustained impact?
 - **Identify output** (what is produced) as well as outcome (what is accomplished): what will be the tangible result of your work - a research paper, a code repo, a community event, a working prototype?
 Who will use it, and how will they access it?
 - **Be realistic:** we'll consider the funding amount you request in relation to the proposed scope of work, so go with a number that reflects what you think you'll need for the specific work in your proposal.
 Remember that being awarded a grant now doesn't mean you can't apply for additional funding later!

+# Application

+## Apply to Small Grants

+Answer the following questions thoughtfully and thoroughly.
+The information you provide now is what we'll use to make a final decision on whether to award a grant.

+Please note that by submitting this application, you confirm that you have read and agree to our [Privacy Policy](https://ethereum.org/en/privacy-policy/).

+### First name

+*

+Charles
+### Last name

+*

+Adjovu

+### Email

+*

+ledgerback@gmail.com

+### Are you submitting on behalf of a team, or as an individual?

+*

+Team.

+### Individual or team summary

+*Tell us about yourself, your experience, and your motivations.
+Feel free to link to any biography pages, LinkedIn pages, etc.

+### City

+Where are you located, or where is your team located?

+Country

+*

+Select

+---

+### Website

+https://

+Twitter

+@

+### Project category

+*

+Please choose a category that your project best fits in. **Additional questions will appear based on your selection**.

+Select

+---

+### How did you hear about the Ecosystem Support Program?

+*

+Select

+---

+### Did anyone recommend that you submit an application to the Ecosystem Support Program?

+Please include the person's name and details of their referral.

+### Anything else you'd like to share?

+### Is there anything we should know about that hasn't been covered by the questions above?
+You also have the option to link any supporting documents or relevant sites here.